How often should you feed your dog?

 Your dog had dinner hours ago but suddenly he’s staring at you like he’s missed several meals.
 What gives?
 If you’ve ever wondered how often you should feed your dog, you’re certainly not alone.
 Dog digestive systems, pet ages, portion sizes, and general preference, are a few things to consider when coming up with your dog's meal plan.

 First, regardless of when you feed your dog, you need to make sure you’re feeding your pet the right amount per day.
 How much food a dog needs per day is highly variable, based on their weight, breed, age, activity level, and the kind of food you’re feeding them.
-The Whistle Food Portion Calculator makes this easy by telling you exactly how much to feed your dog based on those important factors, including how many calories your dog burns each day.
+The Whistle Food Portion Calculator in the Whistle app makes this easy by telling you exactly how much to feed your dog based on those important factors, including how many calories your dog burns each day.

 So, how often should I feed my dog?